HMPNK/HANNO/README.md

 </p>

 ### HANNO compared to other pipelines
 The Gallus dataset (proteins and transcriptomes) used in the Braker3 manuscript was used with HANNO.
-HANNO was tested with different evidences (P=protein, R=mRNA, T=transcriptome and combinations there of) and the results were compared to the results for Braker1-3, Maker2, Funnotate and GenMarkETP, which used (A=ab initio predictions, P and T).
+HANNO was tested with different evidences (P=protein, R=mRNA, T=transcriptome and combinations thereof) and the results were compared to the results for Braker1-3, Maker2, Funnotate and GenMarkETP, which used (A=ab initio predictions, P and T).
 HANNO outperforms all methods in speed by a factor of at least 10-20X, while being in the top field of gene predictors.

 ![image](https://github.com/HMPNK/HANNO/assets/51913753/826ebc75-380d-45c8-91f3-ccb954ece402)